bgrasmo/100daysofcode/sections-31-37/Section-32.md

 db.connectToDatabase returns a promise since it's an async function, and this time we will use .then().catch() to execute if connection succeeded or failed.

+### Going through course content for day 81:

+#### <b>Adding user signup</b>

+Start by adding a user-model.js file in the models directory, that follows the naming convention we're using now.
+Here we'll add a class for user data.

+We can create objects with object literals, meaning creating on the fly by adding some data inside curley braces or we can create them using the class blueprint approach.
+We can add methods to objects that weren't created from a blueprint, but if we take the blueprint approach, every object that is based on the class will inherit those methods.

+We now also have to add the bcryptjs package to store passwords safely and add the urlencoded middleware from express to extract the data posted to the route.

+Copy the signup.ejs to login.ejs and modify it to take email and password input only.

+#### <b>Adding CSRF protection</b>